UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### How does name resolution (DNS) happen on HSCN?

-There are two DNS servers on the HSCN network which is looked after by the NHS Digital DNS team.
+There are two DNS servers on the HSCN network which are looked after by the NHS Digital DNS team.
 UKCloud permits access (outbound) on UDP port 53 for DNS queries.

 To request a DNS change, please email <dnsteam@nhs.net>, who require the following information: